AbaKYS/elo-bot/README.md

 ## Run the server

-Install dependencies with `npm install` then start the server with `npm start`.
+Install dependencies with `npm install` then build and start the server with `npm run build`, `npm start`.

 ## Todo list
 - Generate graphs and expose them through http and slack